 Students completing the program earn a bachelor of science degree in information technology.
-Candidates for the degree must successfully complete the University requirement of a minimum of 124 credit hours, which includes General Education course work, the requirements for the major, and open electives.
+Candidates for the degree must successfully complete the University requirement of a minimum of 124 credit hours, which includes Foundational Studies course work, the requirements for the major, and open electives.
 Transfer students should consult with an advisor to determine how their transfer credit can be applied.
 Articulation agreements with Ivy Tech Community College, Vincennes University, Lakeland College, and Illinois Eastern Community Colleges facilitate the transfer of courses from those institutions.

 The Information Technology Program considers advising to be an important part of a student’s academic program.
-Students work with the program coordinator and advisor until they select a specialization track within the major, at which time the student will be assigned a faculty advisor from their area of specialization.
+Students work with the program coordinator and advisor until they select a specialization track within the major, at which time the student is assigned a faculty advisor from their area of specialization.
 Since students who work closely with their advisors are more likely to meet their goals and achieve academic success, all information technology majors are encouraged to maintain good contact with their faculty academic advisor.
 All students are required to confer with their advisors prior to each semester’s registration, and to participate in assessment reviews.
 Students are encouraged to explore the various opportunities for financial aid—scholarships, grants, and loans—and to consider co-ops and internships that offer actual experience in their selected major and track.
 The information technology Web site should be consulted for the e-mail addresses and phone numbers of information technology advisors.